p-cherukuri/search-restaurants/README.md

 - On desktop, the Filters sidebar has a sticky subheader as you scroll through each filter.

 ## Issues
-- Search Filters are not working (Cuisines and Payment Options are not rendering, Rating and Price Filters show 0 results always)
+- Search Filters are not working yet (Cuisines and Payment Options are not rendering, Rating and Price Filters show 0 results always)
 - Mobile formatting needs work with font and resource resizing, and the "Show More" button doesn't disappear when all results are shown

 ## Other features I'd like to add